DareFail/ComfyUI-Roboflow/tutorials/backgroundremoval.md

 ## 7. Use your node

-I linked up a Load Image Node and sent the out to a Preview Image Node.
+I linked up a Load Image Node and sent the image out to a Preview Image Node.

 You can find both under Right Click
 Add Node -> image -> Load Image